flowsn4ke/frmx/website/docs/api/useField.md

 ## Configuration Object

-You can also pass a configuration object as a second argument to `useFldX`, like so:
+You can also pass a configuration object as a second argument to `useField`, like so:

 ```jsx
 const config = {